 The application of aromatherapy is divided into 3 different sectors.
 They are:

 1. Aerial diffusion:

 Aerial diffusion is dissemination or dispersal of the environmental fragrance in the surrounding.
 It is believed to be an aerial disinfector.
 In this process, the aroma is usually spread by using an oil burner.
 However, one can also do it by using a boiling pot or a warm light bulb.

 Direct inhalation refers to the intake of the fragrance for various purposes.
 It works like a humidifier or steamer that helps in curing respiratory disinfection, nasal congestions, expectoration and a few other things as well.
 This aroma is believed to stimulate some functions of the brain as well.

 3. Topical applications:

 Topical application is the most common way to apply aromatherapy.
-It consists of various essential oils that are used to massage, compress and therapeutic skin care.
-These oils are also added in the bath to relax the muscular tension among people.
-Regardless of its natural nature, aromatherapy’s essential oils are required to use with utmost care after diluting them with other things/oils.
+It consists of various essential oils that use to massage, compress and therapeutic skin care.
+These oils also add in the bath to relax the muscular tension among people.
+Regardless of its natural nature, aromatherapy’s essential oils require to use with utmost care after diluting them with other things/oils.

 1. Required school education is the beginning:

-Not any school is authentically approved of running an aromatherapy training.
-Make sure to search for institutions that are accredited with NAHA i.e. National Association for Holistic Aromatherapy.
-This accreditation is based on whether the institution is minimally equipped to educate trainees according to the ethical standards of NAHA.
+Not any school authentically approve of running an aromatherapy training.
+Make sure to search for institutions that accredit with NAHA i.e. National Association for Holistic Aromatherapy.
+This accreditation is based on whether the institution minimally equips to educate trainees according to the ethical standards of NAHA.